 Job: Full time mummy…

 Being a mummy was always a dream of mine.
 I had some infertility problems and didn’t think I would ever have the opportunity to be a mum, as I spoke about in my very first blog post.
-The only option for me when my daughter, Molly, was born, was to leave my job as a tutor to be a stay at home mum.
+The only option for me when my daughter was born, was to leave my job as a tutor to be a stay at home mum.
 I didn’t want to miss a thing because this would most probably be my only chance of experiencing motherhood.
 I was worried about the implications of leaving behind a career I loved and had worked hard for, but the benefits outweighed these.
 As a SAHM I would get to spend every day with my daughter and have more time together as a family.

 I jumped right in to my new SAHM status.
-Molly was my whole world and we would get to spend every day together.
+My daughter was my whole world and we would get to spend every day together.
 I would see her first everything!
 As we were together every day we could have messy play and arts and crafts days, baking days, and we could have days out whenever we wanted.
 The possibilities were endless.
 Being a full time mummy was going to be the best job in the world.

 I loved my new lifestyle from the off and was completely enveloped by it.
 Occassionally I thought about my old job and lifestyle and about what I was missing out on.
 The main things I missed were the social parts of working, the adult conversation and the office banter.
 I missed my old life but I was so much happier, even if the days were long and tiring!